 - ¼ cup raw, organic coconut oil, melted

 - Generously grease a standard loaf pan with coconut oil.

 - Whisk flour, baking powder, salt and baking soda in a large mixing bowl.

 - Combine the agave, applesauce, milk and orange juice.
 Slowly incorporate the coconut oil, whisking.
-This will prevent the oil from clumping if the other liquids are cold.

 - Pour the wet ingredients into the flour mixture and stir until just combined, adding the berries half way through.